Allergy Testing – we aim to discover what is disrupting the immune system and causing allergies or sensitivities.

 The allergy symptoms you have depend on where in the body the histamine is released.
 If it is released in the ears, nose and throat, you may have an itchy nose and mouth, or trouble breathing or swallowing.
 If histamine is released in the skin, you may develop hives or a rash.
 If histamine is released in the gastrointestinal tract, you likely will develop stomach pains, cramps or diarrhoea.
 Many people experience a combination of symptoms as the food is eaten and digested.

 There are many factors that may contribute to food intolerance so at the Harley Street IBS & Autoimmune clinic, we will work with each patient to discover by allergy testing the factors underlying their symptoms.
 We also give IBS treatment where necessary.
-Our approach is kind and very gentle.
+Our approach is non pharmaceutical, very kind and very gentle.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment